-The name Bai Dai (Long Beach) originates from the length of this beach, 15km of the coastline extending from Mui Ganh Dau to Cua Can.
-Thanks to the geographical location in the northwest of the island, near the primeval forest area, the climate here always maintains a relatively cool temperature, not too hot, combined with wind from the sea blowing in makes this place an ideal destination for everyone every tourist season.
+The name Bai Dai (Long Beach) originates from the length of this beach, which is the 15 km of coastline extending from Mui Ganh Dau to Cua Can.
+Thanks to the geographical location in the northwest of the island, near the primeval forest area, the climate here always maintains a relatively cool temperature, not too hot, which makes this place an ideal destination for every season.

-Long Beach is also honored to be number one on the list of the most pristine beaches in the world compiled by ABC News in 2008.
+Long Beach was honored to be number one on the list of the most pristine beaches in the world by ABC News in 2008.

 Although the rapid development of tourism is accompanied by the increase of hotels and resorts, most of the areas of Long Beach in particular, Phu Quoc in general still keeps its wild and natural condition.

 Along with Long Beach, Star Beach is always at the top list of the most beautiful beaches in Vietnam; Bai Sao (Star Beach) attracts many tourists when coming to Phu Quoc.
 The pristine, clean beach, and clear blue sea, smooth sandy beaches stretch at the foot of visitors.
 This is one of the beaches rated as beautiful which is no less gorgeous than other famous beaches in the world.
 So when you come to Phu Quoc, you definitely have to set foot here and immerse yourself in this clear blue beach.